svancott/portfolio-kami/_portfolio/vanipedia.md

 short-description: Vanipedia is a replica of Wikipedia built with Ruby on Rails.
 ---
 Welcome to **_Vanipedia_**!
+A replica of Wikipedia built with Ruby on Rails

 {:.center}
 ![]({{ site.baseurl }}/img/wiki_logo.png)